Facebook logo - click to follow SImplyMeds on Facebook

 How to lower your cholesterol

-• Switching whole milk to skimmed milk and using natural yoghurts instead of creams
+• Switching from whole milk to skimmed milk and using natural yoghurts instead of creams

 • Eating leaner meats and fish or more plant-based proteins